How do we help customers handle the steps between browsing and buying?

 I explored ways to simplify this experience and design a new interaction paradigm that doesn't break the browsing flow.
 I focused on the web experience with the presumption the app or mobile experience had comparable features.

 I started by looking at the top-10 US online retailers along with some niche shopping sites and did a content audit of pre-cart states: favorites lists, wish lists and save-for-later lists.

 Content audit results

 It became clear there wasn't a standard way sites treated the pre-cart, pre-purchase state.
-Amazon had the most options, where shoppers can create lists, heart exclusive items and interesting finds, add things to an Alexa shopping list or to Dash buttons.
+Amazon had the most options, where shoppers can create lists, heart exclusive items, and interesting finds, add things to an Alexa shopping list or to Dash buttons.
 The many-option strategy gives shoppers more ways to save items.
-It’s not a bad strategy because shoppers think choice equal control, but runs the risk of reducing confidence in a purchase by adding cognitive load of finding where items were saved.
+It’s not a bad strategy because shoppers think choice equal control, but runs the risk of reducing confidence in a purchase by adding search costs of finding where items were saved.

-On the other side of the spectrum are Asos and Farfetch, sites that opt for a single favorites list placed on the same hierarchy as the cart.
-Asos and Farfetch have a seamless add to favorites from cart back to list and vice versa, with the same options available whether you were signed in or not.
+Asos and Farfetch kept it simple with a single favorites list placed on the same hierarchy as the cart.
+Asos and Farfetch had a seamless add to favorites from cart and back to list and vice versa.
+These same options were available to signed-out and signed-in customers.

-Kohl’s has the most functionality for wish lists, where shoppers can set budgets and add dates for important events.
+Kohl’s had the most functionality for wish lists, including shoppers being able to set budgets and add dates for important events like birthdays and anniversaries.

 1. Words matter